eppdyl/cathode-database/README.md

 mercury, xenon, and argon propellants.

 More data is always welcome!
-You can send me data or (preferably) create a pull request to push more data to the database.
+You can send me data or create a pull request to push more data to the database.

 Pierre-Yves Taunay, 2020